dspace-group/simphera-reference-architecture-aws/README.md

 ## Usage Instructions

-To create the AWS resources that are required for operating the dSPACE cloud product from your local administration PC, you need to accomplish the following tasks:
+To create the AWS resources that are required for operating the dSPACE Cloud Products from your local administration PC, you need to accomplish the following tasks:

 1. install Terraform on your local administration PC
-1. register an AWS account where the resources needed for dSPACE cloud products are created
+1. register an AWS account where the resources needed for dSPACE Cloud Products are created
-1. create an IAM user with least privileges required to create the resources for dSPACE cloud products
+1. create an IAM user with least privileges required to create the resources for dSPACE Cloud Products
 1. create security credentials for that IAM user
 1. request service quota increase for gpu instances if needed
 1. create non-public S3 bucket for Terraform state